 Since the chutes were constructed in the 1930s this seasonal attraction has been the site of a wholesome, family tradition that has stood the test of time… and the cold.
 Speaking of cold – when your cheeks have gotten rosy and you can’t feel your toes, step inside the timber-and-stone Casino to cozy up near the fireplace with a cup of hot cocoa.
 Once you warmed up, it’s time to grab your sled and get back out onto the hill!

-And with the New Year comes news from this famous sledding hill in 2020!
-Chestnut Ridge Park has announced that free skiing and snowboarding access will be returning to the hill for the first time in 30 years – complete with a tow line to make getting back to the top as easy as going down.
+Chestnut Ridge Park has announced that free skiing and snowboarding access has returned to the hill – complete with a tow line to make getting back to the top as easy as going down.

 If Billy & Pat’s video adventure at Chestnut Ridge Park’s sledding hill doesn’t make you want to try tobogganing, I don’t know what will: